acdmammoths/acdmammoths.github.io/index.md

 Matteo](https://www.amherst.edu/news/news_releases/2020/9-2020/computer-science-for-science)
 for the college website.

-The methods we develop often leverage randomness (e.g., sampling) and offer strong guarantees on their performance.
+The methods we develop often leverage randomness (e.g., sampling, statistical hypothesis testing, sketches) and offer strong guarantees on their performance.

 Our research is sponsored, in part, by the National Science Foundation under [award #2006765](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2006765).